relativitydev/file-migration-cli/README.md

 * Run the File Migration CLI from your local machine.
 While you can run it from a file share, the File Migration CLI performs better when it runs from a local machine.

 * Create a new top-level folder for each set of workspaces that you want to migrate.
 The File Migration CLI builds separate databases for each migration when you create separate top-level folders for them.
 The local databases persist the data for each run on your local machine.
 For example, you might create a series of top-level folders, such as Phase 1, Phase 2, and so on.
+See the following screen shot:

 Complete the following steps to set up PowerShell scripts for the File Migration CLI:

 1. Download the [Relativity.FileMigrator.zip](https://github.com/relativitydev/file-migrator-cli/releases) file.
 1. Create a top-level folder for the current migration job and copy the zip file to it.
 1. Extract the files from the Relativity.FileMigrator.zip file.
-Verify that  the following files and folder are were extracted:
-    * Setup.ps1 file
-    * Relativity.Migration.Console.exe
-    * Templates folder
 1. In the Relativity.FileMigrator folder, locate the **Setup.ps1** script.
 1. Right-click on the script and select **Run with PowerShell**.
 1. Enter the following information in the PowerShell console window: